ExaScience/elprep/README.md

 The order in which command options are passed is ignored.
 For optimal performance, elPrep always applies filters in the following order:

 1. filter-unmapped-reads or filter-unmapped-reads-strict
+2. filter-non-exact-mapping-reads or filter-non-exact-mapping-reads-strict
-2. clean-sam
+3. clean-sam
-3. replace-reference-sequences
+4. replace-reference-sequences
-4. replace-read-group
+5. replace-read-group
-5. mark-duplicates
+6. mark-duplicates
-6. remove-duplicates
+7. remove-duplicates

 Sorting is done after filtering.